Cellmidia/slate/source/includes/_campaigns.md

 Content-Type: application/json

 {
-    "error": "The content \"invalid\" needs to be between 10 and 150 chars.", "code": 409
+    "error": "The 'content' needs to be between 10 and 150 chars.", "code": 409
 }
 ```